 The zSeries processor execution of code is driven by the "Program Status Word" (PSW).
 The PSW holds information such as content of processor control registers, and storage keys for pages within real memory.
 Pages within real storage can be protected using a so called "storage key" that can be associated with each page of real storage.
 Programs can modify data within a page only if the storage key in the current PSW matches the storage key of the page or if the storage key in the current PSW is zero.
-In addition pages can have an indicator, stating if the page and the storage of the program in the PSW match or if the storage key of the page and the storage of the program in the PSW match or if the storage key in the current is one exemption from the rules stated above: If the "Storage Protection Override Control" Bit is set in control register 0 of the processor, programs executing with storage key 8 are allowed to store / fetch into / from storage with a key of 9.
+In addition pages can have an indicator, stating if the page is fetch protected.
+If this is the case, a program can read data from the page only if the storage key of the page and the storage of the program in the PSW match or if the storage key in the PSW is zero.
+Storage protection is in effect whether the processor is in user or supervisor state.
+There is one exemption from the rules stated above: If the "Storage Protection Override Control" Bit is set in control register 0 of the processor, programs executing with storage key 8 are allowed to store / fetch into / from storage with a key of 9.